 South Dos Palos is a very small town located in the state of California.
 With a population of 1,747 people and just one neighborhood, South Dos Palos is the 679th largest community in California.

-Because occupations involving physical labor dominate the local economy, South Dos Palos is generally considered to be a blue-collar town.
-40.86% of the South Dos Palos workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, South Dos Palos is a town of service providers, farmers, fishers, or foresters, and transportation and shipping workers.
-There are especially a lot of people living in South Dos Palos who work in farm management occupations (15.76%), healthcare (14.01%), and management occupations (12.84%).
+When you are in South Dos Palos, you'll notice that it is more blue-collar than most other communities in America.
+42.94% of South Dos Palos’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, South Dos Palos is a town of service providers, transportation and shipping workers, and sales and office workers.
+There are especially a lot of people living in South Dos Palos who work in office and administrative support (14.50%), farm management occupations (12.24%), and healthcare (11.30%).

 Being a small town, South Dos Palos does not have a public transit system used by locals to get to and from work.